 Enjoy the view while your children splash around in the fountains.
 It’s fun and accessible, with over 200 white water jets that shoot water upwards.
 Take some extra clothes with you and stop by one of the restaurants for a refreshing drink or a snack.

-Oasis Sports Centre
+21. Oasis Sports Centre Outdoor Pool, Camden

 The Oasis Camden’s outdoor pool is 27.5m of pure blue.
 Once you discover the heated open-air pool, sun terrace, and adjoining indoor pool, you will be hooked like everyone else.
 The Oasis can be very popular on hot summer weekends.
 However, at peak times, it is hard to get any serious swimming done.

-Olympic Park Fountains, Stratford
+22. Olympic Park Splash Fountains, Stratford

 To the south of Olympic Park, you will find the Waterworks Fountains.
 These 195 individual water jets create walls of water that allow you to cool down and splash around.
 Remember that the fountains are not available during major events.
-And if you want to splash around even more, why not try the Olympic Swimming Pool nearby!
+And if you want to splash around even more, why not try the Olympic Swimming Pool nearby?

-Peckham Rye Playground
+24. Peckham Rye Playground Water Play Area

 You’ll also find a push-button water pump, a sandpit for little diggers, and a climbing frame that has tunnel slides.
 There is even comfortable seating for tired parents.

-Russell Square Gardens fountain
+26. Russell Square Gardens Fountain

 After being re-landscaped in 2002, the beautiful garden at Bloomsbury’s Russell Square was given a fountain.
 It rises from the centre of the square.
 While it may be small, it still offers excellent paddling opportunities for children and their parents.

-Somerset House – Fountain Court
+27. Somerset House – Fountain Court

 Somerset House’s 55 jets make up the Edmond J Safra Fountain Court.
 The courtyard is used frequently for film screenings and other special events and is an amazing backdrop if you’re planning to take some nice photos of your kids splashing around.
 It’s great for older and younger kids alike, and parents will find plenty of seats surrounding the court with a cafe within a short distance.
-To avoid disappointment, make sure to visit the Somerset House website for opening times.

 These fountains are very clever and can be pretty unpredictable.
 It’s perfect for running in and outside and is great for older kids who enjoy an algorithmic challenge.
 You can let your toddler paddle a little, too, as the jets are soft enough.

-V&A Museum, South Kensington
+32. V&A Museum Fountain, South Kensington

 The V&A Museum is free and is open seven days a week.
 It is loved by children from all over London.
 Enjoy high-quality craft activities and then cool off in the courtyard before taking a dip into the paddling pool.
 The V & A has changing facilities on-site, making it a great place to spend the day.

-Victoria Park Splashpad
+33. Victoria Park Splash Park

-The splash pad in Vicky Park is full of hills and valleys for children to enjoy.
+The splash park in Vicky Park is full of hills and valleys for children to enjoy.
 There are buttons to spray water or to keep it from escaping.
 A variety of equipment is available for children of all ages.
 There’s also a shallow pool that can be used in the summer.
 The Pavillion has changing rooms and other facilities.
 Another bonus is the fact that the Pavillion has a variety of facilities for older children and teenagers.
 You can use it year-round, provided you have your own ping-pong equipment.

-Wimbledon Sprinkler Park
+34. Wimbledon Splash Park

 This water-based activity area in Wimbledon is entirely free.
 Although it’s only open in the summer (July and August), it’s definitely worth a visit.
 Six paddling pools are available at the interactive splash pad and sprinkler park.
 In addition, there are two interactive play areas where water is sprayed onto children.
 This is the perfect place to cool off and have some outdoor fun this summer in South West London.
 This space also has a water play area for children, which is a huge benefit.